leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ### Running Gnoweb

 Run the `gnoweb` command from within the `gno.land` subfolder.
-A local front-end will be running on `127.0.0.1:8888`.
+A local front end will start on `127.0.0.1:8888`.

 Gnoweb also provides us with a simple interface to send local testnet tokens to the address that we generated in the previous steps.

-By navigating to `http://127.0.0.1:8888/faucet`, you will be able to input the address to send tokens to.
+By navigating to `http://127.0.0.1:8888/faucet`, you will be able to input an address to send tokens to.

 By default, the faucet sends `1000000ugnot` to the provided address, equal to `1 GNOT` token.
 We will use the previously generated `Dev` keypair to receive tokens and deploy our code.